Simple Ways to Save Money for Travel

 Remember to label all your food prep meals with the date you made them so they're not sitting in your freezer for too long.

-Money Saving Tip #8: Use Swagbucks
+Saving to Travel the World Tip #8: Use Swagbucks

 Swagbucks is a rewards and loyalty program.
 You can shop online, watch videos, play games, and search the web to earn the online currency called, Swagbucks.
 Once you have enough Swagbucks you can redeem them for gift cards and even cash to your PayPal account.
 In January, I visited a friend in Orlando, who worked at Walt Disney World at the time.
 My flight on Southwest Airlines was paid for with Swagbucks!
 When I worked in an office I had videos playing constantly in the background while I worked and I earned points.
 Now I use the plug in and when I search I earn points randomly.
 Most of my on-line purchases earn me cashback in the form of Swagbucks.

-Money Saving Tip #9: Buy clothes at Thrift Stores and Consignment Shops
+How to save money for a Trip Tip #9: Buy clothes at Thrift Stores and Consignment Shops

 I buy my hanging around the house clothes and jeans at thrift stores.
 They're inexpensive and you'd be surprised at what you can find.
 I've purchased GAP jeans, which are so comfortable, for $2 at thrift stores.
 The local ones tend to be the best, but Saver's is the best chain I've come across.